mienaikoe/ziyu/Chapters/4-5-Chapter27.md

 "A gift?
 I don't fear death, maman, I fear life.
 For life means another death is coming."

 I was taken aback by what thi was saying.
-A gift so powerful was wasted on someone like that.
-That thought crossed my mind, too.
-The one so simple in its evil as to treat the life of one so small in comparison to another.
-But I stopped myself from lending it any time.
+A gift so powerful was wasted on someone who wished it gone.
+That evil wish crossed my mind, too.
+So simple in its treatment of life as to wish immortality on another as an ideal.
+But I stopped myself from lending it any time, for fear it might become me.

 I asked hae, "What do you mean by 'ghost'?"